Thursday, 14 November 2019

 The synagogue is in the form of an oval.
 A ring of 12 Ionic columns support a two-tiered women’s gallery.
 Originally, the galleries ended one column away from the Aron ha-Kodesh or Holy Ark holding the Torah scroll.
 They were later extended to the columns beside the ark to provide more seating.
 The building is domed and lit by a lantern in the centre of the dome, in classic Biedermeyer style.

-At the consecration of the synagogue on 9 April 1826, the cantor, Solomon Sulzer, sang an arrangement of Psalms 92 written by the composer Franz Schubert.
+At the consecration of the synagogue on 9 April 1826, the cantor, Solomon Sulzer, sang an arrangement of Psalm 92 written by the composer Franz Schubert.

 At the time, the synagogue was considered one of the city’s most innovative buildings and it became a model for other synagogue buildings in western Europe.
 It became the first official Ashkenazi communal synagogue, and the prayers were conducted according to the Reform liturgy.